Video trends · 4 min read

 February 9, 2021

-Encoding and transcoding are often used interchangeably but they have slightly different definitions.
 Encoding is the initial process of converting raw video files into a specific digital format or codec.
-It involves compressing and packaging the video data, often to reduce file size while maintaining acceptable quality.
-Encoding prepares the video for storage, transmission, or playback.
+This process involves compressing and packaging video data, typically to reduce file size while maintaining acceptable quality.
+Encoding prepares video for storage, transmission, or playback.

 Transcoding, on the other hand, involves converting a video from one digital format or codec to another.
-This is typically done to optimize the video for different devices or platforms, adapt to varying network conditions, or ensure compatibility with specific playback requirements.
-Transcoding occurs after encoding and often involves changing resolution, bitrates, or formats without altering the content itself.
+This process typically occurs after the initial encoding and is used to:

 What goes on behind encoding a video?